HubSpot/SlimFast/slimfast-plugin/README.md

 **NOTE:** It's very important that the `classpathPrefix` and ` classpathLayoutType` on the maven-jar-plugin match the values on the slimfast-plugin, otherwise the jars won't be where the JVM expects and it won't be able to find any of the dependency classes.

+Just using the copy goal has a lot of advantages and is a big win in its own right, but at HubSpot we tar up the build result and upload it to S3 so that it's available for deploys.
+And on deploy, we download this tar and expand it.